Burton-David/presidential_appointees/README.md

+This is no longer an active project I am working on.
+It is being kept up for later integration with other portfolio projects.

 # presidential_appointees
 An Example of simple data cleaning and initial exploration.
 The original data is taken from https://github.com/fivethirtyeight/data .
 Please use their link to aquire source data as I have dropped null values and combined the title of several jobs where necessary.